awa03/awa03/README.md

 My attempt at a programming language.
 Taking ideas from Golang, Rust, C/C++, python, and .., javascript (the good stuff dont worry).
 This is going to be the purr-fect fit for your next project.
 <br>
-In all seriousness this is just a passion project.
-I wanted to learn so I am learning.
-I am going to try and really develop this language.
-So lets just see how it goes!
 ****

 ### Github Statistics